Sulfuric acid: Vitriols

 The study of vitriols (hydrated sulfates of various metals forming glassy minerals from which sulfuric acid can be derived) began in ancient times.
 Sumerians had a list of types of vitriol that they classified according to the substances' color.
 Some of the earliest discussions on the origin and properties of vitriol is in the works of the Greek physician Dioscorides (first century AD) and the Roman naturalist Pliny the Elder (23–79 AD).
 Galen also discussed its medical use.
-Metallurgical uses for vitriolic substances were recorded in the Hellenistic alchemical works of Zosimos of Panopolis, in the treatise Phisica et Mystica, and the Leyden papyrus X. Medieval Islamic alchemists like the authors writing under the name of Jabir ibn Hayyan (died c.
+Metallurgical uses for vitriolic substances were recorded in the Hellenistic alchemical works of Zosimos of Panopolis, in the treatise Phisica et Mystica, and the Leyden papyrus X. Medieval Islamic alchemists like the Jabirian authors (those writing under the name of Jabir ibn Hayyan [died c.
 806 – c.
-816, known in Latin as Geber), Abu Bakr al-Razi (865–925, known in Latin as Rhazes), Ibn Sina (980–1037, known in Latin as Avicenna), and Muhammad ibn Ibrahim al-Watwat (1234–1318) included vitriol in their mineral classification lists.
+816, known in Latin as Geber]), Abu Bakr al-Razi (865–925, known in Latin as Rhazes), Ibn Sina (980–1037, known in Latin as Avicenna), and Muhammad ibn Ibrahim al-Watwat (1234–1318) included vitriol in their mineral classification lists.